Potential neuroprotective effect in neurodegenerative diseases

 Pridopidine was chosen by an independent review committee out of 30 competing investigational treatments based on human genetic data, efficacy in preclinical models, favorable safety profile, readiness of drug supply, as well as pridopidine’s mechanism of action as a highly selective S1R agonist.

 The Platform Trial design aims to accelerate the development of effective treatments for people living with ALS, by testing and evaluating multiple treatments simultaneously.
-The trial is planned to start in H2 2020 .
+The trial is currently active and recruiting.

 PRIDOPIDINE FOR ADDITIONAL INDICATIONS